 The Verdict: Is Acorns or Stash Right for You?

 Acorns and Stash each lead with unique features, but they’ve developed similar offerings since inception to stay competitive.
-A novice investor could get a good start using either app, but one or the other could give you a slight edge, depending on your financial goals.
+A novice investor could get a good start investing using either app, but one or the other could give you a slight edge, depending on your financial goals.

 Use Acorns If…